• Skip to primary navigation

 Nordegg Provincial Parks Campgrounds

 Note that, in many cases, the campground operator is actually Westward Bound Campgrounds.
-You’ll also find that many of the campgrounds listed cannot be reserved; it is recommended to get to the sites as early as possible, especially on weekends.
+You’ll also find that many of the campgrounds listed cannot be reserved; getting to the sites as early as possible is recommended, especially on weekends.
 In most cases, the maximum stay at the same site is 16 nights.

-It’s also important to note that firewood is often not provided or available for purchase at these sites, but it can be purchased at the Bear Essentials Store found 6 kms west of Nordegg.
+It’s also important to note that firewood is often not provided or available for purchase at these sites, but it can be purchased at the Bear Essentials Store, located 6 km west of Nordegg.

 Fish Lake Campground

 Fish Lake Campground, found in the Fish Lake PRA, is one of the larger campgrounds in the Nordegg area.
-With 81 non-serviced sites and 24 with power, there are large pull-through sites available.
-Located conveniently along the David Thompson Highway on Shunda Lake, only 6 kms west of Nordegg, there are outhouses, pump water (for water jugs only, no trailer fill-ups), and a floating dock.
+Large pull-through sites are available with 81 non-serviced sites and 24 with power.
+Located conveniently along the David Thompson Highway on Shunda Lake, only 6 km west of Nordegg, there are outhouses, pump water (for water jugs only, no trailer fill-ups), and a floating dock.
 Fishing, swimming, and boating are all very popular, as is hiking and mountain biking.

 Reservations are required; there are no first-come, first-served sites.
 For more about Fish Lake Campground, including rates and reservations, click here.